lucas-brunel/vscode-samcef-language/README.md

 # Known issues/potential improvements

- - No auto-completion
- - No auto-closing parenthesis, brackets, etc.
+- No auto-completion, auto-indent
- - Incorrect syntax might be appropriatly highlighted, code coloration does not mean correct syntax
+- Incorrect syntax might be appropriately highlighted, code coloration does not mean correct syntax
 - Syntax highlight might not work with more "exotic" syntax I've never met

 # Contributions

-Thanks a lot to [Solène Brunel](https://github.com/solene-sephi) for the beautiful extention icon!
+Thanks a lot to [Solène Brunel](https://github.com/solene-sephi) for the beautiful extension icon!